-Part 5: Sign Here
+Part 5: Sign Here (Approved Roles)

-Complete all information in Part 5 and sign Form 941-SS as follows.
+Complete all information in Part 5 and sign Form 941-SS.
+The following persons are authorized to sign the return for each type of business entity.

 • Sole proprietorship- The individual who owns the business.